Treating Alzheimer’s with TMS – The Evidence

 Conclusions and recommendations:

-The current evidence base indicates that TMS may be a safe and effective non-drug intervention to support cognitive function and slow the progression of Alzheimer’s symptoms—particularly in the early stages of the disease.
+The current evidence base indicates that TMS may be a safe and effective non-drug intervention to support cognitive function and slow the progression of Alzheimer’s symptoms—particularly in the early stages of the disease and in individuals with Mild Cognitive Impairment (MCI), where treatment may help preserve memory and thinking skills.

 While not yet part of routine clinical practice, results from multiple controlled trials and meta-analyses support further research and cautious integration of TMS into treatment planning for suitable patients.

-As Alzheimer’s research evolves, TMS represents an emerging and promising tool in the broader strategy for managing dementia.
+As Alzheimer’s research evolves, TMS represents an emerging and promising tool in the broader strategy for managing dementia and maintaining cognitive health in those with Mild Cognitive Impairment.

 Dr Leigh A Neal MB BCh FRCPsych MRCGP MD